Multi-view biomedical foundation models for molecule-target and property prediction: Results

-One advantage of the multi-view late-fusion model architecture is that the contributions of single views to each fine-tune task can be readily recovered through the aggregator weights, $\alpha$ (see Eqn. \ref{alpha_eqn}).
-The $\alpha$ values are visualized as a heat map for MoleculeNet tasks in results in Fig. \ref{fig:molnet_scaffold}B. We note that the pre-trained aggregator (see Sec. \ref{methods_agg}) is free to evolve during fine-tuning and adapt to the downstream tasks.
-The Graph model is heavily weighted for classification tasks, which is consistent with the fact that Graph is overall the best performing single-view model for these tasks.
-In ClinTox, where performance is boosted over Graph (see Fig \ref{fig:molnet_scaffold}), a more even mixture of embeddings contribute.
-For regression, the multi-view model draws primarily from Graph and Image views (excepting QM7).
-A complementary analysis for selected fine-tuned model outputs is given in Sec. \ref{methods_statistics} and Fig. S4.
+One advantage of the multi-view late-fusion model architecture is that the contributions of single views to each task can be readily recovered through the aggregator weights, $\alpha$ (see Eqn. \ref{alpha_eqn}).
+The $\alpha$ values are visualized as a heat map for MoleculeNet tasks in results in Fig. \ref{fig:molnet_scaffold}C. We note that the pre-trained aggregator (see Sec. \ref{methods_agg}) is free to evolve during fine-tuning and adapt to the downstream tasks.
+The Graph model is heavily weighted for most tasks, which is consistent with the observation that Multi-View performance is generally similar to Graph.
+A complementary analysis measuring the agreement between different views of selected fine-tuned tasks is given in Sec. \ref{methods_statistics} and Figs. S4-S5.
+For CYP models, both Graph and Image are nearly equally correlated with the multi-view model, and this degeneracy can be related to trends in Fig. \ref{fig:molnet_scaffold}C.

-With few exceptions the Text Model is a minor contributor to the multi-view fine-tuned embeddings.
-This could be due to it being rather similar to Graph (see Sec. \ref{pretrain_results}) and the Graph model is a stronger single view model in our hands.
+With the exception of QM7, the Text Model is a minor contributor to the multi-view fine-tuned embeddings and while the predictions between text and multi-view are correlated, they exhibits the weakest relation (see Figs. S4-S5).
+This could be due to it being similar to Graph (see Sec. \ref{pretrain_results}) and yet the Graph model is a stronger single view model.
 This observation requires further study and could be related to previous results shown for multi-modal architectures~\cite{zhu_improving_2022}.
-Overall, it can be stated that Graph and Image represent more distinct embeddings (see section \ref{pretrain_results}) and are more complimentary.
+Overall, it can be stated that Graph and Image represent more distinct embeddings (see Sec. \ref{pretrain_results}) and are more complementary.

+One set of tasks we highlight is cytochrome-P450 (CYP) inhibition for five CYP isoforms~\cite{cheng_classification_2011}.
+Performance as measured by ROC-AUC is high, ranging from $0.90$ to $0.82$ and results are comparable with SOTA performance~\cite{zeng_accurate_2022}.
+For example, isoform CYP2C9 is one of most important contributor to drug metabolism~\cite{Zhao2021Cytochrome} and our model achieved a high ROC-AUC value (0.90, Fig. \ref{fig:molnet_scaffold}A).
+The binding modes of top bio-active molecules computed from molecular docking align well with reported structures of CYP2C9 in complex with the drug losartan~\cite{PARIKH2024112622} (PDB ID: 8VX0, see Fig. \ref{fig:molnet_scaffold}B).
+In addition, the salient molecular moieties as predicted by the graph and image views of multi-view are both close to the catalytic site of CYP2C9~\cite{Parikh2024Structural}, suggesting our multi-view models could highlight the important binding features.